chumager/promise-helpers/README.md

 #### Notes.
 * You can use sync functions to process the async data, and it will always returns a promise of an array with inner items already resolved no matter the cb returns a promise.
 ### forEach.
-Like map and behaves just like **Array.prototype.forEach** but for iterables.
+Like map and behaves just like **Array.prototype.forEach** but for iterables not just arrays.

-The main difference is it behaves well with async cb, so it will wait until ends to resolves, Array.prototype.forEach doesn't
+The main difference is it behaves well with async cb, so it will wait until finishes to resolve, Array.prototype.forEach doesn't

 ### sequence.